Living in Hawaii is a dream for many people — here's what it's really like.

 Speaking of which, in Hawaii, there are very few places where you won’t find a surfboard propped up against a wall or strapped to the roof of a car.
-Convenience stores, classrooms, grocery store parking lots, nice restaurants.
+Convenience stores, classrooms, grocery store parking lots and excellent restaurants.
 They’re as ubiquitous as designer handbags in L.A. or raincoats in Portland.

 3. A lot of things are really, really expensive…

 The cost of living in Hawaii is famously high.
 Home values seem to rise astronomically every year.
 The rental market is expensive and competitive.
 A simple trip to the grocery store for bread and milk can set you back $15.
-There are ways to cut corners, but living in a place as beautiful and desirable as Hawaii definitely comes at a price.
+Of course, there are ways to cut corners, but living in a place as beautiful and desirable as Hawaii definitely comes at a price.

-4. …but the best things are really affordable.
+4. …but the best things are actually affordable.